 \subsubsection{Texting with a Chatbot on Mobile Devices}

 With the widespread use of mobile devices, more and more people take surveys on their mobile phones.
-Statistics provided by Survey Monkey showed that about 15\% of people nowadays taking surveys on their mobile devices ~\cite{surveymonkey_mobile}.
-However, studies showed when using mobile devices, people's attention is limited and people are not willing to type long sentences which is critical to elicit high-quality responses especially to open-ended questions. ~\cite{mavletova2013data,wells2014comparison,antoun2017effects}.
+Statistics provided by Survey Monkey showed that about 15\% of people nowadays take surveys on their mobile devices \footnote{https://www.surveymonkey.com/curiosity/are-people-completing-surveys-on-mobile-devices/}.
+However, studies showed when using mobile devices, people's attention is limited and people are not willing to type long sentences which is critical to elicit high-quality responses especially to open-ended questions \cite{mavletova2013data,wells2014comparison,antoun2017effects}.
 On the other hand, a Gallup poll~\footnote{http://news.gallup.com/poll/179288/new-era-communication-americans.aspx} shows that Americans under 50 use texting on their mobile phones as the dominant communication method.
 Thus, another benefit of using a chatbot survey seems to provide survey participants with a natural communication form that they are most familiar with.

-On the other hand, previous studies suggested the use of mobile devices may prevent people from entering quality answers to open-ended questions ~\cite{mavletova2013data,wells2014comparison,antoun2017effects}.
+On the other hand, previous studies suggested the use of mobile devices may prevent people from entering quality answers to open-ended questions \cite{mavletova2013data,wells2014comparison,antoun2017effects}.
 We thus investigated the relationships between the use of mobile devices and participants' behavior in our study.
 Since our collaborator did not collect participant's device information in the Qualtrics surveys, we had only the device information for the chatbot survey participants.
 Out of 282 chatbot survey takers, 95 (33.7\%) of them used mobile devices, including cell phones and tablets.
 We analyzed the relationships between participant's device use (mobile vs. non-mobile) and various response quality metrics and participant engagement metrics (Section ~\ref{sec:measures}).
 For each metric, we constructed an ANCOVA analysis controlling for demographics, game-playing time, and engagement duration.
 We found no significant associations between the usage of mobile devices and the participant's response quality nor engagement.
 This is very encouraging, since our study results show no evidence that the use of mobile devices would adversely influence participants' behavior in a chatbot survey like ours.